-The progress of all children is tracked throughout the school through the use of Focus Child Observation Weeks which can be found in each child's "All About Me" learning portfolios.
-We have also developed a SMART tracking document, linked to the Early Years Development Matters Curriculum, to assess which children are working towards, working within or exceeding their age expected level of progress and achievement.
+The progress of all children is tracked throughout the school through the use of Focus Child Observation Weeks.
+We use Oxfordshire Developmental Journals, linked to the Early Years Development Matters Curriculum, to assess which children are working towards, working within or exceeding their age expected level of progress and achievement.
 Key persons update their children's progress on this tracking document and assessment is moderated three times (with additional entry data for new children) throughout the year.
 This data is then analysed and we plan targeted experiences for children who need to close the gap in any given area of the curriculum.
-In addition, key persons use their knowledge of their key children from observations in both adult-led groups and child-led learning to share any concerns, new strategies or new information with staff during our weekly team meetings and daily briefings.
+In addition, key persons use their knowledge of their key children from observations in both adult-led groups and child-led learning to share any concerns, new strategies or new information during our team meetings and daily briefings.

-When we run special intervention groups for children, such as WELL COMM, we collect and assess data from before and after the intervention and then analyse this to decide how best to run interventions in the future.
+When we run special intervention groups for children, such as WELLCOMM, we collect and assess data from before and after the intervention and then analyse this to decide how best to run interventions in the future.

 Children sometimes require more tracking and support for specific targets and strategies which the SENCo, other specialists and family have decided on together.
-These children and families are supported by an on-going process of meetings, targets, strategies and reviews which are recorded on SEND Support, Outcomes and Reviews paperwork and are subject to more detailed tracking through each child's Practice Developmental Journal.
+These children and families are supported by an on-going process of meetings, targets, strategies and reviews which are recorded on SEND Support, Outcomes and Reviews paperwork and Developmental Journals.
 Together, the All About Me portfolio, Development Matters tracking document and the SEND support paperwork, provide a comprehensive picture and description of an individual's strengths, interests, family's wishes, needs and rights, successful strategies, progress and attainment.
-This record can be used to apply for EHCP or additional funding if necessary, and at transition time, is copied and discussed at length with the child's next teacher, SENCo and school.
+This record can be used to apply for EHCP or additional funding if necessary, and at transition time, is copied and discussed with the child's next teacher, SENCo and school.

 We also use a vulnerable learners list which helps us identify the number of barriers to learning each child has and prioritises need for extra support.
 This is reviewed termly at staff meetings to reflect ongoing changes in each child's circumstances.